Nitinkumar2905/radiant-task-webbuilder/README.md

 # Radiant-Task

-Radiant-Task is a web builder internship assignment completed using React and Tailwind CSS.
+It's a web builder internship assignment completed using React and Tailwind CSS.

 ## Features